-Often the URL in a phishing message will appear to be valid.
-However, if you hover your mouse over top of the URL, you will see the actual hyperlinked address.
+Often the URL in a phishing message will appear to be valid at first glance.
+However, if you hover your mouse over the the URL, you will see the actual hyperlinked address.
 If the hyperlinked address is different from the address that is displayed then the message is likely a phish.
 This is more difficult to see and validate on a phone or tablet.

 Criminals use this phishing technique to trick victims that the message came from a company like Microsoft, EBay or the FBI.
 The phisher creates a child domain bearing the name for a well-known company like Amazon or Apple.
 The resulting domain name looks something like this: amazon.criminalphishingdomainname.com.
 It is the last part of the domain name that gives it away – in the previous example criminalphishingdomainname.com.
 Anything before this is meaningless or just misleading.